theodoremoreland/Pymaceuticals/README.md

 *This was a homework assignment for Washington Univeristy's Data Analytics Boot Camp (2019)*

+# Conclusions
+* Ramicane had the greatest affect in reducing tumor growth between drugs.
+Ramicane is one of only two drugs that acheived an overall tumor reduction.

+* Mice given Propriva were the least likely to survive the 45 days; these mice had a survival rate of 26%, which is 22% below the median.

+* Ramicane maintained the fewest number of metastatic sites across the 45 days, ending with approximately 200% less than Mice treated with Ketapril.

 # Plots

 ## Average Tumor Volume Over Time